 The Water Board acknowledges that some entities currently use aquatic pesticides to meet their statutory responsibilities.
 Several of these uses are known to the Water Board, and it is suspected that additional pesticide applications also occur without Water Board knowledge.
 Entities that apply for coverage of discharges of aquatic pesticides under Statewide General Aquatic Pesticide permits are technically in violation of the pesticide water quality objective because the Basin Plan does not provide a mechanism for approved use.
-By providing a way to permit aquatic pesticide will apply for the proposed exemption and seek permit coverage.
-As a result, the Water Board will have more oversight of these discharges occurring within our jurisdiction, further limiting the potential adverse effects of aquatic pesticide use.
+By providing a way to permit aquatic pesticide discharges, it is expected that all entities compelled to use aquatic pesticides will apply for the proposed exemption and seek permit coverage.
+As a result, the Water Board will have more oversight of these discharges occurring within our jurisdiction, further limiting the potential adverse affects of aquatic pesticide use.